Cold Case: The Lost MNIST Digits: Generalization Experiments

 Figure~\ref{fig:mlp} (left plot) provides similar results for a single hidden layer multilayer network with various hidden layer sizes, averaged over five runs.
-The QMNIST50 results again appear consistently worse than the MNIST test set results.
-On the one hand, the best QMNIST50 performance is achieved for a network with 1100 hidden units whereas the best MNIST testing error is achieved by a network with 700 hidden units.
+The QMNIST50K results again appear consistently worse than the MNIST test set results.
+On the one hand, the best QMNIST50K performance is achieved for a network with 1100 hidden units whereas the best MNIST testing error is achieved by a network with 700 hidden units.
 On the other hand, all networks with 300 to 1100 hidden units perform very similarly on both MNIST and QMNIST50, as can be seen in the plot.
 A 95\% confidence interval paired test on representative runs reveals no statistically significant differences between the MNIST test performances of these networks.
-Each point in figure~\ref{fig:mlp} (right plot) gives the MNIST and QMNIST50 testing error rates of one MLP experiment.
+Each point in figure~\ref{fig:mlp} (right plot) gives the MNIST and QMNIST50K testing error rates of one MLP experiment.
 This plot includes experiments with several hidden layer sizes and also several minibatch sizes and learning rates.
-We were only able to replicate the 1.6\% error rate reported by \citet{lecun-98h} using minibatches with five or less examples.
+We were only able to replicate the reported 1.6\% error rate \citet{lecun-98h} using minibatches of five or less examples.

-Finally, Figure~\ref{fig:cluster} summarizes all the experiments reported above, including the convolutional network experiment reported in Table~\ref{tbl:lenet5}.
-This scatter plot shows that the QMNIST50 error rates are consistently higher and also shows that comparing the MNIST testing set performances of various models provides a surprisingly good ranking of the corresponding QMNIST50 performances.
-Hence classfier ordering remains preserved.
+Finally, Figure~\ref{fig:cluster} summarizes all the experiments reported above.
+It also includes several flavors of convolutional networks: the Lenet5 results were already presented in Table~\ref{tbl:lenet5}, the VGG-11 \citep{simonyan2014very} and ResNet-18 \citep{he2016deep} results are representative of the modern CNN architectures currently popular in computer vision.
+We also report results obtained using four models from the TF-KR MNIST challenge.\footnote{\url{https://github.com/hwalsuklee/how-far-can-we-go-with-MNIST}} Model TFKR-a\footnote{TFKR-a: \url{https://github.com/khanrc/mnist}} is an ensemble two VGG- and one ResNet-like models trained with an augmented version of the MNIST training set.
+Models TFKR-b\footnote{TFKR-b: \url{https://github.com/bart99/tensorflow/tree/master/mnist}}, TFKR-c\footnote{TFKR-c: \url{https://github.com/chaeso/dnn-study}}, and TFKR-d\footnote{TFKR-d: \url{https://github.com/ByeongkiJeong/MostAccurableMNIST_keras}} are single CNN models with varied architectures.
+This scatter plot shows that the QMNIST50 error rates are consistently slightly higher than the MNIST testing errors.
+However, the plot also shows that comparing the MNIST testing set performances of various models provides a near perfect ranking of the corresponding QMNIST50K performances.
+In particular, the best performing model on MNIST, TFKR-a, remains the best performing model on QMNIST50K.